Trigonal warping enables linear optical spectroscopy in single-valley superconductors

-Previous studies have shown how linear electromagnetic coupling to superconducting collective modes can survive the long-wavelength limit in certain multi-band superconductors~\cite{kamatani2022optical,nagashima2024lifshitz,levitan2024spectroscopy, nagashima2025active,niederhoff2025currentenabledopticalconductivitycollective}, for example, or when the gap function breaks in-plane rotational symmetries~\cite{poniatowski2022spectroscopic}.
-An alternative is to apply a supercurrent \cite{moor2017movinghiggs,nakamura2019supercurrentactivation,allocca2019cavitysuperconductorpolaritons, niederhoff2025currentenabledopticalconductivitycollective,wang2025higgsdisorder}: Uniform motion of the condensate enacts a Galilean transformation, breaking the antisymmetry between velocities of paired electrons, thereby coupling light to internal Cooper pair dynamics even at $\vb{q}=0$.
-In this Letter, we show how trigonal warping can enable a similar effect when pairing occurs around a single Fermi surface (see Fig.~\ref{fig:figure}), rendering BaSch and clapping modes visible to any probe sensitive to the frequency-dependent superfluid stiffness.
-Such probes include longitudinal and Hall conductivity, polar Kerr effect~\cite{Kapitulnik2009polar}, reflectometry~\cite{Banerjee2025superfluid}, or circuit quantum electrodynamics~\cite{, Boettcher2024, Kreidel2024inductance,Tanaka2025superfluid}.
+In this Letter, we show how trigonal warping enables a similar effect for BaSch and clapping modes when pairing occurs around a single Fermi surface (see Fig.~\ref{fig:warping}).
+These modes then become visible to any probe sensitive to the frequency-dependent superfluid stiffness, including longitudinal and Hall conductivity, polar Kerr effect~\cite{Kapitulnik2009polar}, microwave reflectometry and related circuit-QED techniques~\cite{Boettcher2024, Kreidel2024inductance, Banerjee2025superfluid, Tanaka2025superfluid, Jha2025tunable, zaman2025kineticinductancefewlayernbse2, kreidel2025observingunconventionalsuperconductivitykinetic}.
 Crucially, the optical couplings enabled by trigonal warping do not require any background field or supercurrent.